First Solar profit almost doubles, raises full-year forecast

-(Reuters) - First Solar Inc’s (FSLR.O) quarterly profit nearly doubled as revenue increased and operating expenses fell.
+May 6 (Reuters) - First Solar Inc’s quarterly profit nearly doubled as revenue increased and operating expenses fell.

 The company raised its full-year earnings forecast to $2.40-2.80 per share from its previous forecast of $2.20-$2.60 per share.